Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 11. Can DOR pay for my training in a different state?

 Yes.
 DOR may pay for your training out-of-state.
 If there are no suitable schools or courses available in California, or, if attending a training program in California will impose an undue hardship then DOR can pay the full private school rate.
-Click here to read the regulation about out-of-state training.
+Click here to read the federal regulation about out-of-state training.

 You can also choose to attend an accredited college out-of-state as part of your informed choice.
 However, if the training you need is available in-state, the DOR can provide funding up to the state rate and you would be responsible for paying the difference.